jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **[Cleat hitch.][cleat-hitch]**
 The right way to moor a boat to a dock.

+- **[Schwabisch hitch.][schwabisch-hitch]**
+A very good closed-system hitch for connection to an auxiliary life-support line, in case you fall when ascending or descending crazy heights.

 - **Stalactite hitch.**
 A friction hitch with enough grip to pull on a heavily loaded line, relieving the tension on one end of that line so that its knot can be untied.
 Also useful